steven-liou/lsp_lines.nvim/README.md

         current_line_only = true, -- only show virtual lines on cursor line only show_virt_line_events = { "CursorHold" }, -- events to show virtual lines
-        hide_virt_line_events = {"CursorMoved", "InsertEnter"}, -- events to hide virtual lines diagnostics_filter = require("lsp_lines").most_severe_level_only, -- pick available diagnostic filters or write your own for this key, or omit this key to not use any filter
+        hide_virt_line_events = {"CursorMoved", "InsertEnter"}, -- events to hide virtual lines diagnostics_filter = require("lsp_lines").most_severe_level_of_buffer, -- pick available diagnostic filters or write your own for this key, or omit this key to not use any filter
         })
     end,
 }
 ```
+- Below examples are based on:
+    - Minimum severity level of `INFO`
+    - Given a buffer with:
+        - One `ERROR` and one `WARN` on line 2
+        - One `WARN` and one `HINT` on line 3
-- `diagnostics_filter` function can be
+- `diagnostics_filter` function can be:
+    - `minimum_severity_level` show diagnostics at or above the specified minimum severity level.
+Both `ERROR` and `WARN` will show on line 2, and only `WARN` will show on line 3, since `HINT` doesn't meet minimum severity criteria
-    - `most_severe_level_only` only shows the most severe diagnostics at or above the specified minimum severity level
+    - `most_severe_level_per_line` only shows the most severe diagnostics in a given line at or above the specified minimum severity level.
+Only `ERROR` will show on line 2, and `WARN` on line 3.
-    - `minimum_severity_level` show diagnostics at or above the specified minimum severity level
+    - `most_severe_level_of_buffer` only shows the most severe diagnostics in a buffer at or above the specified minimum severity level.
+Only `ERROR` will show on line 2, since the most severe error in the whole buffer is `ERROR`
     - Any custom function that you write, with first parameter a table of LSP `diagnostics`, and second parameter any table of `options`

 ## With git